October 3, 2015 – September 4, 2016

 The following is a brief listing of some of AVAM's visionary artists from our permanent collection.
 We are working to eventually add bios and photos for all our permanent collection artists in the future.
 There are many more artists and works on display at the museum, and we encourage you to visit us and explore these visionaries' creations & discover their inspiring stories.

-Berger learned to knit while still a young child, and was soon a knitting prodigy.
+Deborah Berger was born with autism in New Jersey in 1956.
+As a young child, she learned needlework, and was soon a prodigy.
 Before she was ten, she was able to create not only all her own clothing, but toys, games, and complex sculptural forms from yarn.

 Calvin and Ruby Black began building the Possum Trot Shop and Fantasy Doll Show in 1954 as an attraction to lure tourists off the main highways and to their small rock shop in Possum Trot, California, in the Mojave Desert.
 Possum Trot fast became the couple's artistic obsession.